Outbreaks in Germany, S. Korea show the risks in easing up

 In South Korea, where a decline in new cases had prompted the government to loosen up, Seoul shut down thousands of nightclubs, hostess bars and discos after dozens of infections were linked to clubgoers who went out last weekend as the country relaxed its social-distancing guidelines.

+The mayor said gains made against the virus are now threatened “because of a few careless people.”

-Health officials in Germany faced outbreaks at three slaughterhouses in what was seen as a test of the government’s strategy for dealing with any resurgence of the virus as restrictions are eased.
+Health officials in Germany faced outbreaks at three slaughterhouses in what was seen as a test of the government’s strategy for dealing with any resurgence of the virus as the restrictions are eased.
+At one slaughterhouse, in Coesfeld, 180 workers tested positive for the virus.

+Germany’s NGG union, which represents food industry workers, said the outbreaks were the result of “a sick system.”
+Freddy Adjan, a senior union official, said the meat industry has for years been relying on “dubious subcontractors” that exploit workers.

+U.S. authorities are likewise watching for a second wave, more than two weeks after states began gradually reopening, with Georgia largely leading the way.

 Meanwhile, governments came under fresh scrutiny over their handling of the crisis.